- Home

 To ensure this concept prevails and becomes popularized among suppliers, we send a “Sustainability Agreement Form” to suppliers as appropriate to survey the status of sustainable procurement.

-Foster Group Policy on Responsible Minerals Sourcing
+Foster Group Human Rights Policy

 • The Foster Group considers conflict minerals, such as tin, gold, tantalum, tungsten, cobalt and mica mined in conflict and high-risk areas, to be a serious social issue, as they may be used to finance or benefit armed groups and may be involved in risks such as child labor and other human rights abuses, degrading forced labor and environmental destruction.